 Sign Language Interpreter

-Sign language interpreters facilitate communication among deaf, deaf-blind, hard-of-hearing, and hearing people, using English and American Sign Language (ASL) or French and langue des signes quebecoise (LSQ).
+Sign language interpreters facilitate communication among people with hearing disabilities and hearing people, using English and American Sign Language (ASL) or French and langue des signes québécoise (LSQ).

 There was an error.
 Please try again.